mcuringa/think-js/arrays.md

 is only one underlying array object.

-For example, the function below takes an array as an argument and multiplies each element in the list by 2:
+For example, the function below takes an array as an argument and multiplies each element in the array by 2:

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript .numberLines}
 /**